scharlau/django_cruises/README.md

 This will create a new folder 'cruises' containing relevant config files for us including space for database migrations, and other details specific to our content.

-Step 6) Inside the 'cruises' folder create a new folder called 'city_data'.
-We can now take the downloaded city data and put the 'urbanspatial-hist-urban-pop-3700bc-ad2000-xlsx' file into the 'city_data' folder.
-We'll need this later when we load the data into the database.

-We need to modify the settings.py file in the historic_cruises app, so that it knows to include the 'cruises' contents.
+Step 6) We need to modify the settings.py file in the historic_cruises app, so that it knows to include the 'cruises' contents.
 We do this by adding a line in the section on 'INSTALLED_APPS'.
 Add this line to the end of the block ( plus the , at the end of the line above it).

         'cruises',